Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs

-While the SFR normalized total XRB luminosity stays almost constant in the two last bins, the XRB contribution is diminished by strong contributions from the hot gas atmospheres around massive, BCG-like galaxies with their deep gravitational potential.
+While the SFR-normalized total XRB luminosity stays almost constant in the two last bins, the XRB contribution is diminished by strong contributions from the hot gas atmospheres around massive, BCG-like galaxies with their deep gravitational potential.
 In these cases, the L16 values become less suitable to compare against since the considered samples have vastly different properties.
-In the highest SFR bin (\textit{bottom right}) the inclusion of group-like mass regimes also disfavors the comparison against the L22 spectrum which was derived using high redshift analogues for normal galaxies.
-Since the two lowest SFR bins present the largest contribution in terms of sample number, the total average spectrum from figure \ref{fig:avg_spec} will mostly resemble to the upper panels of figure \ref{fig:spec_contr_sfr}.
-An important question associated with galactic X-ray spectra is their influence on the cosmic X-ray background.
-Upcoming planned X-ray missions like Athena or LEM are sensitive enough to receive significant contributions from galactic emission to their background calibration.
-We plan to investigate this issue in an upcoming study.
+In the highest SFR bin (\textit{bottom right}) the inclusion of group-like mass regimes also disfavors the comparison against the L22 spectrum that was derived using high redshift analogs for normal galaxies.